farhiongit/message-in-the-bottle/README.md

     `BOTTLE_FILL` blocks until some receiver has
       retrieved at least one value previously sent (with `BOTTLE_DRAIN` or `BOTTLE_TRY_DRAIN`).

-      Note: if the bottle has `UNLIMITED` capacity, it is never full as its capacity increases automatically as necessary to accept new messages (like a skin ballon).
+      Note: if the bottle has `UNLIMITED` capacity, it can never be full as its capacity increases automatically as necessary to accept new messages (like a skin ballon).

 - `BOTTLE_FILL` returns 0 (with `errno` set to `ECONNABORTED`) in those cases: